ed-pilots-network/backend/readme.md

 This guide provides best practices for using the Java Persistence API (JPA) to handle entities, manage relationships, and avoid common pitfalls such as detached entities and lazy loading issues.

-In general preference goes to annotating the method which initiates 'a unit of work', which opens a connection to the database during which the connection should not be closed.
-In most cases this is a service or facade that fetches, updates entities.
-A service might touch on multiple entities, should the method fail, all of the changes should be rolled back in one DB transaction.

 ### Table of Contents

 1. [Entity Relationships](#entity-relationships)